spacetelescope/aas239-jwebbinar/03_JDatNotebooks/README.md

-Materials for the JWST Data Analysis Science Workflow Hack Hour
+This directory holds materials for the JWST Data Analysis Science Workflow Hack Hour